curioswitch/go-build/README.md

 generally better to have verbose output. `-v=false` should be passed to a build command to disable verbose output.

+_`go tool` is not used because it does not provide stable dependencies.
+Indeed, popular CLIs such as buf and golangci-lint explicitly tell not to use it.
+Unless the feature gets fundamental fixes, it will never be supported._

 ## Usage

 The simplest way to use this library is to copy the contents of [build](./build)